 According to the World Organisation for Animal Health Terrestrial Code (formerly OIE), welfare is defined as "the physical and mental state of an animal in relation to the conditions in which it lives."
-This is a broad definition that encompasses the top-level care we aspire to provide to our poultry.
-To help understand this complex undertaking, several protocols were created.
-These protocols inform and guide our understanding of welfare.
-These include the "Five Freedoms" and the "Five Domains."
-These models help us understand the overall welfare state of poultry, so that it can be maintained or improved.
-Providing this care is complex and requires customization for each species, breed, and environment.
+This is a broad definition that encompasses the top-level care we aspire to provide for poultry.
+As IPWA started on this journey to develop a practical key welfare indicator guide for poultry, our experts evaluated globally recognized welfare frameworks that have been commonly used to enhance our understanding of animal welfare.
+These welfare concepts included the Five Freedoms and the Five Domains.
+These models help inform and increase the understanding of the welfare state of animals, the role that humans have in providing for the physical and mental needs of animals, and how the animals' experiences can be maintained or improved.
+Providing animal care is complex and requires customization for each species, age or type of animal and the environment.
+While IPWA recognizes that there are many different definitions and standards for poultry welfare, our experts believe that this this holistic approach to welfare and the development of this KWI guide will help improve the overall welfare state and welfare outcomes of poultry around the world.